Retirement villages compared

 Sinking fee example:

-So, If you buy a flat for £399,950 and sell it after 5 years for £450,000, you would pay a ‘sinking fee’ of £4,500.
+So, If you buy a flat for £420,000 and sell it after 5 years for £475,000, you would pay a ‘sinking fee’ of £4,750.

 Our verdict: Lovely tranquil location, located on the border of the Burnham Beeches, a National Nature Reserve and a Special Area of Conservation.
 Property in Farnham Common is expensive so don’t expect to get a bargain by not opting for a retirement village developer property.
 But there are apartments available in the same price range that also have shared landscaped gardens but have a much cheaper service charge and no fee payable on selling.

-2. Churchill Retirement, Mortimer Lodge, Bridgnorth, Shropshire
+2. Churchill Living, Mortimer Lodge, Bridgnorth, Shropshire

-This development has 50 one and two bedroom apartments in Bridgnorth, Shropshire.
-Facilities include a lodge manager Monday to Friday and an owners’ lounge.
-The price range isn’t easily available to see online but it highlights a one bedroom ‘apartment of the month’ for £252,950.
+The price range isn’t easily available to see online.
 At least one owner living in a Churchill apartment must be aged over 60, with the partner being over 55.

 How much is the service charge?

-Top tip: Where you are looking to buy in a retirement village it’s important to establish the service charge and how it is likely to increase year on year, early on in your research.
+Top tip: When you are looking to buy in a retirement village it’s important to establish the service charge and how it is likely to increase year on year, early on in your research.

 How much is the exit fee?